MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/configure-social-selling-assistant.md

   - D365SE
 ---

-# Configure [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] for the Social Selling Assistant
+# Configure [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] for the Social Selling Assistant
 Before you invite users to work with Social Selling Assistant, we recommend that an administrator configure [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)], so users get the most out of the recommendation experience.
-The personalized content feeds are based on the configuration in the connected [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution.
+The personalized content feeds are based on the configuration in the connected [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] solution.
 Users can choose from the available search topics and social profiles to personalize their Social Selling Assistant settings.In the personalization process, users get to choose the search topics to get insights and recommendations for sharing.
 Also, they can add their own social profiles or view shared profiles for sharing the recommendations.

-After a system administrator installs the Social Selling Assistant in [!INCLUDE[pn_ms_dyn_365](../includes/pn-ms-dyn-365.md)], an administrator in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] can optimize its configuration.
+After a system administrator installs the Social Selling Assistant in [!INCLUDE[pn_ms_dyn_365](../includes/pn-ms-dyn-365.md)], an administrator in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] can optimize its configuration.
 Start by flagging search topics that gather posts which are owned by your organization or create a special tag to promote certain posts to users in Social Selling Assistant.
 Finally, you can share social profiles with other users to allow them post on their behalf.

 ## Flag social profiles in search rules as “owned”